Kharouk/java-bank/README.md

 If you want to run the tests, open up the files in an IDE like IDEA or a text editor like VSCode:
   <img src="assets/out2.gif" width="500">

-Try It Without Downloading:
----
-A live demo is available: https://repl.it/@Kharouk/JavaBank Just press **run** and follow the instructions in the command line.

 Requirements as a Technical Challenge
 ---
 This project was simulated to be like a Technical Challenge.
 Here was the criteria given in solving this challenge:

-[x] You should be able to interact with your code via a REPL like IRB or the JavaScript console.
+- [x] You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)

-[x] Deposits, withdrawal.
+- [x] Deposits, withdrawal.

-[x] Account statement (date, amount, balance) printing.
+- [x] Account statement (date, amount, balance) printing.

-[] Data can be kept in memory (it doesn't need to be stored to a database or anything).
+- [ ] Data can be kept in memory (it doesn't need to be stored to a database or anything).

 **Given** a client makes a deposit of 1000 on 10-01-2012
 **And** a deposit of 2000 on 13-01-2012